feliixk/SE2_Devices/README.txt

 *Outdoor lighting is mainly controlled via a lightsensor that is checked at a certain interval.
 This automatic light control overrides manually sent commands.
-This may be changed for in future versions of the software.
+This may be changed in future versions of the software.
 **Turning on sound will immediately beep the alarm sound in the smart house without an actual alarm being triggered.
 This may interfere with alarm functionality.
 Use at own risk.
 ----------------------------------------------------------------------------------------------